instantiations/tonel-vast/docs/strategies.md

 aTonelLoader useGitVersion
 ```

-By default the version name will be something like `e022f87-master (2019-12-30T14:30:00-03:00)`, but you can change the pattern specifing any other `String` that can be expanded using macros (`expandMacrosWith:with:with:`) where the first argument will be the commit hash string, the second the branch name and the third one the branch name.
+By default the version name will be something like `e022f87-master (2019-12-30T14:30:00-03:00)`, but you can change the pattern specifying any other `String` that can be expanded using macros (`expandMacrosWith:with:with:`) where the first argument will be the commit hash string, the second the branch name and the third one the branch name.

 ```smalltalk
 "Change the pattern to just the commit hash evaluating"